menamerai/adversarial-evolution/docs/DEVELOPMENT.md

 source .venv/bin/activate # Linux
 ```

 If you're in VSCode, make sure to select this .venv Python environment as the workspace Python environment when prompted.
 I also use pre-commit in the development workflow.
-Once everythint is installed, you should run
+Once everything is installed, you should run

 ```
 uv run pre-commit install # omit uv run if you're already in the virtual environment